The Small Town In Alabama That Comes Alive In The Fall Season

-Beautifully restored buildings featuring architecture of the 1800s and early 1900s fill Talladega's downtown square.
+Beautifully restored buildings featuring 1800s and early 1900s architecture fill Talladega's downtown square.
 Alabama's oldest functioning, circa-1836 courthouse stands at the center of it all.

 The district is a perfect backdrop for the city’s annual Trunk or Treat on the Square event, which began in 2022 with great success.
-Residents of all ages dress in their most creative costumes for a night of socializing in the heart of downtown.
+Residents of all ages dress in their most creative costumes for a night of socializing in the heart of the downtown area.
+Follow the City of Talladega Facebook page for updates on this year's event.

 The college’s 50-acre, tree-lined campus in Talladega’s historic district features many significant buildings.
 Its oldest, Swayne Hall, dates to 1852.
-Since 2019, the college has added several modern buildings, including a large residence hall, art museum, and student activity center.
-The Talladega College Tornado Marching Band is nationally known for its performances in major parades, NFL halftime shows, and a presidential inauguration, to name a few.
+Since 2019, the college has added several modern buildings, including a large residence hall, an art museum, and a student activity center.
+The Talladega College Tornado Marching Band is nationally recognized for its performances in major parades, NFL halftime shows, and presidential inaugurations, to name a few.

 The fall race at Talladega Superspeedway in nearby Lincoln has been held in October for more than 20 years.
 The track’s major event weekends have drawn hundreds of thousands of fans to the area twice annually since it opened in 1969.